deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "*DEXTER, RIGHTEOUS.
 Copy **that**, y'all watch this shit and tell me how much it hurts them."*

 Regaari's fur rose a bit.
 The human '*Combat Controller*''s voice had been full of a kind of malicious anticipation which was equal parts infectious and worrying.
-"RIGHTEOUS, DEXTER…watch *what*, exactly?"
+"RIGHTEOUS, DEXTER...watch *what*, exactly?"

 There was a pause.
 RIGHTEOUS was presumably busy.
 A few seconds later, he got back on the line.